dotnet/arcade/Documentation/ArcadeSdk.md

 package from an internal Azure DevOps feed.
 The repository build definition thus must invoke Azure DevOps task that restores internal tools in order for IBC data embedding to work.
 See [Restoring internal tools](#restoring-internal-tools).

-Unless the repository is using an IBC data acquision mechanism built into the Arcade SDK (such as [Visual Studio IBC Data Acquisition](#visual-studio-ibc-data-acquisition)) the repository must set the value of `IbcOptimizationDataDir` property and its build must ensure that IBC data are present at the location specified by this property before the `Build` target is executed.
+Unless the repository is using an IBC data acquisition mechanism built into the Arcade SDK (such as [Visual Studio IBC Data Acquisition](#visual-studio-ibc-data-acquisition)) the repository must set the value of `IbcOptimizationDataDir` property and its build must ensure that IBC data are present at the location specified by this property before the `Build` target is executed.
 It is recommended that such logic is implemented in